The tile color scheme you choose affects the mood of your kitchen, and provides multiple design opportunities.

 6. Abstract Tile Schemes

 If you’re not really into making a particular design statement by evoking a specific time period, work of art, or classic black and white schemes, you can just go a little wild with an abstract pattern.
-Abstract patterns can use tiny tiles to create a design like the Univo Verbena Mosaic in this kitchen:
+Abstract patterns can use tiny tiles to create a design like the Univo Verbena Mosaic

 Abstract designs can be enhanced with the use of different tile materials from metallics to glass.
 Since it's an "anything goes" design, don't be afraid to let your imagination wander and discover new, exciting, color combinations and patterns.